Sunday, December 29, 2019

 We are in Christ purely by God's grace yet we are counted as true sons of Abraham who are entitled to the divine heritage in Christ alongside the Jewish people.

 Galatians 3:7-8 says “Therefore know that only those who are of faith are sons of Abraham.
-8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand,saying, "In you all the nations shall be blessed."
+8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, "In you all the nations shall be blessed."

 What a privilege we have in Jesus!
+What a Friend we have in Jesus!

 CONCLUSION

 Let me conclude by stating that Ruth, like us, came from spiritual poverty to eternal riches in Christ.
-She rose from obscurity to prominence; from widowhood to a fulfilled marriage; from childlessness to motherhood; from hopelessness to eternal security in God; from curse to blessing, from alienation to inclusion, from a destitute life to a life of adoption, from infamy to fame, from death to life!
+She rose from obscurity to prominence; from widowhood to a fulfilled marriage; from childlessness to motherhood; from hopelessness to eternal security in God; from curse to blessing, from alienation to inclusion, from a destitute life to adoption, from infamy to fame, from death to life!

 Does this describe your journey of faith in Christ?